 The first illustrates this delicate partnership done well.

-The second showcasing where it wasn’t, along with things to think about to determine whether your involvement is necessary and in what capacity.
+The second showcases where it wasn’t along with things to think about to determine whether your involvement is necessary and in what capacity.

 What effective leadership involvement looks like